dotnet/linker/docs/data-formats.md

 ### Removing custom attributes

-Any custom attribute can be annotated with a special custom attribute which can be used to specify that all instances of the attribute can be removed by the trimmer.
-To do this use `internal="RemoveAttributeInstances"` instead of specifying `fullname` in the attribute as described in the following example:
+To remove a custom attribute, you can add a special custom attribute `RemoveAttributeInstancesAttribute` to indicate to the linker that instances of the attribute should be removed.
+To do this, use `internal="RemoveAttributeInstances"` instead of specifying `fullname` in the xml `attribute` tag.
+For example, to remove all instances of the `Nullable` attribute, use the following xml:

 ```xml
 <linker>